niklas-hjelm/Programmering-Med-CSharp-NET23/assets/wpfExerciseTextEditor.md

 1. Add a ComboBox at the top with two items: Light and Dark.
 2. Implement functionality to switch between the light and dark themes for the entire window based on the selected item in the ComboBox.

-By the end of these 10 exercises, the learner will have created a simple text editor with basic functionalities like saving, loading, clearing, changing font size, applying text formats, displaying character count, and switching themes.

 ## Solution: